Thinkific vs. Teachable: an LMS-As-A-Platform comparison

 However, these all-in-one solutions usually aren’t what you’re led to believe.
 While they do a lot, as your business grows and your marketing funnels become more advanced, you’re almost always going to need a marketing automation system or CRM to manage your email contact lists and sales funnels.

-Thinkific offers 4 pricing plans.
+Thinkific offers 4 paid pricing plans.
 The difference in each tier lays mostly in their feature sets.
 Every pricing plan includes unlimited members and courses, with the exception of the free version.

 On the basic plan at $49/month users unlock coupon functionality, affiliate functionality and reporting, dripped content course releases, email integrations, more advanced quizzing options, email integrations, and Zapier triggers.